Pathophysiology of Periodontitis

-Periodontitis usually develops when gingivitis, usually with abundant plaque and calculus (a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts) beneath the gingival margin, has not been adequately treated.
+Periodontitis usually develops when gingivitis Gingivitis Gingivitis is a type of periodontal disease characterized by inflammation of the gums (gingivae), causing bleeding with swelling, redness, exudate, a change of normal contours, and, occasionally... read more , usually with abundant plaque and calculus (a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts) beneath the gingival margin, has not been adequately treated.
 In periodontitis, deep pockets form in the periodontal tissue and can harbor anaerobic organisms that do more damage than those usually present in simple gingivitis.
 Colonizing organisms include Aggregatibacter actinomycetemcomitans, Porphyromonas gingivalis, Eikenella corrodens, and many gram-negative bacilli.

 The organisms trigger chronic release of inflammatory mediators, including cytokines, prostaglandins, and enzymes from neutrophils and monocytes.
 The resulting inflammation affects the periodontal ligament, gingiva, cementum, and alveolar bone.
 The gingiva progressively loses its attachment to the teeth, bone loss begins, and periodontal pockets deepen.
 With progressive bone loss, teeth may loosen, and gingiva recedes.
 Tooth migration is common in later stages, and tooth loss can occur.

-The American Academy of Periodontology's (AAP) 2017 reclassification of periodontal diseases and conditions now distinguishes 3 forms of periodontitis:
+The American Academy of Periodontology's (AAP, 2017) classification of periodontal diseases and conditions distinguishes 3 forms of periodontitis:

 Periodontal abscesses are accumulations of pus that usually occur in pre-existing pockets, sometimes related to impacted foreign material.
 Tissue may be rapidly destroyed, risking tooth loss.